cuba-platform/imap-addon/README.md

 cuba.schedulingActive=true
 ```

-There should be configured `imap_ImapScheduler -> syncImap` scheduled task in `Administration -> Scheduled tasks`
+There should be configured `imap_ImapScheduler -> syncImap` scheduled task in *Administration -> Scheduled tasks* screen.

 # Component Functionalities

 ## IMAP Configuration <a name="imap-configuration"></a>

 *IMAP Configuration Browser* is designed to add and manage mailboxes from which emails are retrieved.
 The browser is
-available from Menu: Administration → IMAP → IMAP Configuration.
+available from *Menu: Administration → IMAP → IMAP Configuration*.

 ![IMAP Configuration Menu Item](img/imap_conf_item.png)

 Creating a new configuration is available by clicking the *Create* button.

 ![Creating IMAP Configuration](img/creating-IMAP-conf.png)

-### IMAP Configuration Editor
+### IMAP Configuration Editor <a name="imap-configuration-editor"></a>

 *IMAP Configuration Editor* comprises two main sections to fill in: *Basic* and *Advanced*.

 ![IMAP Configuration Editor](img/IMAP-conf-editor.png)